-It is noted that instructional expenditures were under budget by \$1.4 million in 2019.
-Although under budget based on a typical conservative approach, the variance was still significantly less than compared to the prior year budget and actual variance which is partially related to the unpredictable nature of special education expenses on an ongoing basis.
+It is noted that instructional expenditures were less than budget by approximately \$1.0 million in 2020.
+Although less than budget based on a typical conservative approach, the variance was still significantly less than compared to the prior year budget and actual variance which is partially related to the unpredictable nature of special education expenses on an ongoing basis.

-It is also noted that employee benefit expenditures were under budget by approximately \$1.0 million in 2019.
-This was primarily the result of a conservative budget for health insurance and retirement systems in 2019.
+It is also noted that employee benefit expenditures were under budget by approximately \$1.0 million in 2020.
+This was primarily the result of a conservative budget for health insurance and retirement systems in 2020.